The Amazon rainforest is on fire: What we know and how you can help

 What's the connection to climate change?

-In a release Thursday, Greenpeace said that forest fires and climate change operate in a vicious circle.
+In a release on Aug.
+22, Greenpeace said forest fires and climate change operate in a vicious circle.
 As the number of fires increase, greenhouse gas emissions do too.
 This makes the planet's overall temperature rise, the organization said.
 As the temperature increases, extreme weather events like major droughts happen more often.

 "In addition to increasing emissions, deforestation contributes directly to a change in rainfall patterns in the affected region, extending the length of the dry season, further affecting forests, biodiversity, agriculture and human health," Greenpeace said in the release.